DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileUploader/3 Methods/abortUpload().md

 - **useForms**: The method is not supported in this mode.

-- **useButtons**: Cancels the file upload and makes the file ready for uploading.
+- **useButtons**: Cancels the file upload and makes the file available for upload.

 - **instantly**: Cancels the file upload.